Contact

 • Traditional styles and contemporary styles are available in modular racks.
 These pieces are more like furniture than your other “kit” syle racks.
 You can install them in your living room or they will also be at home in your wine cellar.
 They come in various sizes.

-• Generally you will have options to choose from.
+• Generally, you will have options to choose from.
 Many modular racks offer options such as lacquer, led lighting, and side and back panels.

 • Because the units are pre-assembled, shipping is usually a little higher on modular racks than those that will need assembly on site.
-However, the cost of assembly usually outweighs the added cost of the shipping.
+However, the cost of the assembly usually outweighs the added cost of the shipping.

 • Be aware of the wood species used in your modular racks.
 The best modular racks use a Sapele mahogany.
 This wood has a naturally darker color than the Malaysian mahogany used in most kit racks.
 No need to stain these racks.
 Adding lacquer alone gives them a deep rich furniture finish.